 This extremely rare pendant necklace features a large double, binary or co-joined rudraksha seed.
 Double rudraksha seeds are rare.
 Examples this size are rarer still.
 “Very rare” double rudraksha beads symbolise the union of Shiva and his consort Parvati (Beer, 2004, p.
 217) and so have special significance to devotees.
-That is clear with the example here which has been selected as a single pendant and decorated with solid gold mounts.
+That is clear with the example here which has been selected as a single pendant and decorated with gold and gilded mounts.
 This inseparable form of Shiva and Parvati is sometimes known as Gauri-Shankar.

 The pendant is suspended from a rosary necklace of 48 smaller rudraksha seeds each threaded to the next with fine gold wire.
 A gold clasp inset with two cabochon rubies on either side completes the necklace.

-The gold mounts on the double rudraksha feature pearled gold wire edging and petal-like gadrooning.
+The mounts on the double rudraksha feature pearled gold wire edging and petal-like gadrooning.
 The seed is suspended via two gold loops decorated with small gold flowers.
 Three pendant terminals are applied to the gold base and these also are decorated with small gold flowers.

 Such a necklace is not an ornament but a sectarian ritualistic device, and would be worn on special occasions by Shaivite priests, wealthy Shaivite devotees and possibly might have been used to adorn a temple statue.